SigNoz/signoz.io/docs/instrumentation/tomcat.md

 You can use OpenTelemetry Java to send your traces directly to SigNoz.
 OpenTelemetry provides a **handy Java JAR agent** that can be attached to any Java 8+ application and dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.

-### Steps to auto-instrument Java applications for traces
+### Steps to auto-instrument Tomcat applications for traces

 OpenTelemetry Java auto-instrumentation supports collecting telemetry data from a huge number of libraries and frameworks.
 You can check out the full list [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md).